 6. Add cumin seeds and once they splutter add the curry leaves.
 You can omit the leaves if you don’t have them.
 I feel adding them adds a nice flavor to the recipe.

-7. Add garlic pieces and slit green chillies and cook them for a minute.
+7. Add garlic pieces and slit green chilies and cook them for a minute.

 8. Add the diced turmeric pieces and keep them on low flame.